 After some years, it started to grow more.
 It included many populates who were immigrants, including Manhattan’s Little Germany and which was once also known to be part of the Lower East Side.

 After many years, many musicians, hippies, artists, and students started moving into this area.
 Later the east village was known for its own identity.

 Every story and moment of the East Village is unique in its way.
 Also, it has some unexpected turns and twists.

 From the four farmer homes of Allen Ginsberg to the birthplace of shag haircut.
 First, federally- America had a subsidized public housing project.
-Here are some fun facts about the east village are:

 1. Making of Movies: